DataDog/documentation/content/tracing/setup/_index.md

   text: Ruby language instrumentation
 ---

-This documentation covers Agent v6 only, to know how to set up APM tracing with Agent v5, [refer to the dedicated APM with agent v5 doc][1].
+This documentation covers Agent v6 only, to know how to set up APM tracing with Agent v5, [refer to the dedicated APM with Agent v5 doc][1].

 ## Setup process